kavia-common/robot-framework-test-manager-fullstack-application-for-test-script-management-36-153/BackendAPI/QUICKSTART.md

 ## Important Notes

-✅ **No Authentication Required**: All endpoints are now public.
-No JWT tokens or API keys needed.
+✅ **No Authentication Required**: All endpoints are public.
+Authentication has been completely removed from the codebase.

 ✅ **Database Optional**: The API will start without a database.
 Some endpoints will return errors if you try to use them without a database.